kelvintaywl-cci/gradle-jackson-bug/README.md

-Run  `./gradlew rALA --write-locks` to reproduce the issue
+Run `./gradlew build` to reproduce the issue: